abishjha/CS-GUI-Prime-Number-Calculator/README.md

 The following is a list of some of specs:

 1. When the user presses the start button, gets the end point number and does error checking.
-An exception is thrown and handled using a message box if number if not a positive integer.
+A message box is shown if number is not a positive integer.

 2. Disables the start button and enables the cancel button.